-Leadership.
-With the gift of hindsight, many people claim leadership, as in making the 1986 reform happen.
-In truth, when President Reagan first asked for a study in his 1984 State of the Union address, Congress immediately burst out in laughter.
-Internally to Treasury, some people thought we would treat this like a lot of other studies that never quite got done.
-And it was quite clear that the White House initially had little more in mind than to put this request in the State of the Union to keep the tax debate out of the 1984 presidential election.
-In fact-and this was good for reform-the White House didn't want to know what we were debating internally because they didn't want to have to defend it.
-Even after the Treasury's study was released, Secretary Regan started to back off, indicating that it had been written on a word processor and could be changed.
+8. Leadership.
+With the gift of hindsight, many people claim leadership for reforms that go down in history as positive.
+That was also the case post-1986.
+In truth, when Reagan first asked for a study in his 1984 State of the Union address, to be delivered conveniently after the 1984 election was over, Congress immediately burst out in laughter.
+Internally to Treasury, some people thought we would treat it like a lot of other studies that never quite got done.
+It was clear that the White House initially had little more in mind than to put that request in the State of the Union to keep the tax debate out of the 1984 presidential election.
+In fact - and this was good for reform - the White House didn't want to know what Treasury staff was debating internally, because it didn't want to have to defend it.
+After Treasury's study was released and there were some initial criticisms, Treasury Secretary Donald Regan started to back off, indicating that it had been written on a word processor and could be changed.

-Still, after release, the study itself began to receive praise from many Democrats and Republicans.
+After release, the study itself began to receive praise from many Democrats and Republicans, and both liberal and conservative think tanks.
 Momentum started to build.
-People like James Baker and Richard Darman saw both opportunity to lead and a way to establish an agenda for the president's second term.
-At a crucial moment, President Reagan and Representative Dan Rostenkowski came to an agreement that each would not criticize the other in advancing this ball to the next stage.
-Also, President Reagan didn't get hung up on narrow issues of consistency, such as whether some reforms went against provisions that he favored in 1981 legislation or in the previous election campaigns.
-And clearly some members of Congress, led by Senator Bill Bradley, had already helped create momentum through bills such as Bradley-Gephardt, Kemp-Kasten, and many others.
+James Baker and Richard Darman took the next step of leadership and saw an opportunity to establish an agenda for the president's second term.
+They came over from the White House to convert the Treasury study into a presidential proposal.
+At a crucial moment, Reagan and Rep. Dan Rostenkowski came to an agreement that each would not criticize the other if Rostenkowski would advance the ball to the next stage.
+Also, Reagan didn't get hung up on narrow issues of consistency, such as whether some reforms went against provisions that he favored in 1981 legislation or in the previous election campaigns.
+Clearly, some members of Congress, particularly Sen. Bill Bradley, had already helped create momentum through bills such as Bradley-Gephardt, Kemp-Kasten, and many others.

-Accountability.
-Interestingly, tax reform in those days was declared dead at least three times after Treasury's original report gave it some life.
-But as the effort moved from a Treasury proposal to a presidential proposal to a Ways and Means bill to a Senate Finance bill to enactment, one person at each step (first Treasury Secretary James Baker, then Ways and Means Chair Dan Rostenkowski, then Senate Finance Chair Bob Packwood) ended up responsible for getting it to the next stage.
-When the press started reporting at each stage that reform was dead, the onus of failure became greater than onus of success.
-This shame factor is important: figuring out how to hold particular people (and not a committee) accountable for failure is a crucial ingredient for the success of any reform.
+9. Accountability.
+Interestingly, tax reform in those days was declared dead at least three times after Treasury's release of its study.
+As the effort moved from a Treasury study to a presidential proposal to a Ways and Means bill to a Senate Finance bill to enactment, one person at each step (first Treasury Secretary Regan, then Treasury Secretary Baker, then Ways and Means Chair Rostenkowski, then Senate Finance Chair Bob Packwood) ended up being held primarily responsible for getting it to the next stage.
+When the press started reporting during each stage that reform was dead, the onus of failure was placed on specific individuals and became greater than the onus of success.
+That shame factor is important: Figuring out how to hold particular people (and not a committee) accountable for failure is a crucial ingredient for the success of many reforms.